 3. DISCIPLINED INQUIRY - Use quantitative and qualitative analytical and critical thinking skills to evaluate information, solve problems and make sound decisions.

 A. Search and use appropriate modes of inquiry to answer business-related research problems.
-This to include the use of digital resources (Web) and library research material.
+This includes the use of digital resources (Web) and library research material.

 C. Apply knowledge of statistics to business decision-making processes and situations.

 4. COMMUNICATION SKILLS -Communicate effectively in various forms.

 A. Develop well-written reports, memos and letters that explain findings, organize ideas into a coherent train of thought, and justify conclusion or recommendation.